Shell plating repairs across Europe

 We have the know-how and experience needed to find the best solution for any problem you might encounter with your ships.
 This can be a simple routine repair or a unique complex one, as illustrated by these case studies.

-All repairs are performed at the highest technical standards by our teams following in-house developed procedures.
+All repairs are performed to the highest technical standards by our teams following in-house developed procedures.
 These operations are approved by the major classification societies.

 Our goal is to keep you sailing with no delay.